Released: 8th April 2002

 However, with investment comes expectation and alas, Take It Easy debuted just a whisker away from the top ten. #11 was a perilous position for any new pop group, but particularly one who had spent months touring and had the additional exposure of a famous sister/manager.
 On that basis, a top ten single was not an unrealistic expectation, and even though it came close, the result would likely have caused some consternation for the record label.
 What to do next was, it seems, not entirely clear because there was a five-month wait until 3SL returned with an overhauled image and sound for their second – and final – single Touch Me Tease Me.

 It’s a shame things didn’t quite click with Take It Easy because it’s a superb little pop song, which arrived at a time when the charts were starting to look a bit more serious.
-We sorely needed a few more tracks like this.
+A few more tracks like this are precisely what was needed.